|

 IL: Burglars drive SUV through window of clothing store in Beverly neighborhood

-Chicago police are looking for the offenders who carried out a smash-and-grab
+in smash-and-grab Chicago police are looking for the offenders who carried out a smash-and-grab

 burglary early Saturday morning at a clothing store on the city's Far South